Code-Institute-Submissions/Nomads_collide/README.md

 ## Features

-For Visitors:
+##### For Visitors:
 As a visitor to our blog, you'll be greeted by a main page that boasts a captivating hero image along with some brief but intriguing information.
 This serves as a teaser, enticing you to delve deeper into the content.
 From here, you have easy access to our login page, should you decide to become part of our community.
+A visitor is able to see the navbar, footer and the hero image along with a short blurb about why you should sign up.

 ![ipad visitor](https://github.com/StaceyRb89/Nomads_collide/assets/144110082/9d4caa45-f587-4345-9e98-b9d7c89a05e1)

 ![website visiotr](https://github.com/StaceyRb89/Nomads_collide/assets/144110082/1cec7668-2ee1-4256-941f-b1af45edfc85) - this is what a visitor sees and then the bottom image is what a logged in user sees.

-For Logged-In Users:
+##### For Logged-In Users:
 Once you've registered, a whole new world opens up.
 You'll get a personalized homepage experience, tailored to your interests.
 This distinct view sets the stage for an immersive journey through our blog posts, where you can explore a variety of content featuring both captivating visuals and engaging writing.
 The "View Blog" page allows you to navigate seamlessly through our posts, and there's a handy "Return" button for convenient navigation.